Netflix is home to some of the best drama movies for anyone looking for some thought-provoking cinema.

-Released in 2016 and directed by Barry Jenkins, Moonlight is a coming-of-age drama based on a semiautobiographical play by Tarell Alvin McCraney.
+Released in 2016 and directed by Barry Jenkins, Moonlight is a coming-of-age drama based on Tarell Alvin McCraney’s semiautobiographical play.

 The movie follows Chiron as a child, as a teenager, and as a young man as he tries to get through life.

-Moonlight ended up winning an Oscar for Best Picture, and it was the first time that a film with an all-black cast won that award.
+Moonlight won an Oscar for Best Picture, and it was the first time that a film with an all-black cast won that award.
 It was also the first time a movie with LGBTQ themes won the award.